robojones/protoc-dart/README.md

  |...
 ```

-We want to compile the `protos/api_spec.proto` and the output should be in the `lib/src/generated` directory.
+We want to compile the `protos/api_spec.proto` and write the output files to the `lib/src/generated` directory.
-The correct command for this would be:
+This can be done using the following command:

 ```bash
 docker run --rm -v=${PWD}:/project robojones/protoc-dart:latest protoc -I=protos --dart_out=lib/src/generated protos/api_spec.proto
 ```

-Let's break this down!
+That's a really long command – Let's break this down!
-1. First, we need to make our project accessible inside the docker container.
+1. First, we make our project accessible inside the docker container.
    We mount it to /project, which is the default working directory inside the container.
    ```bash
    docker run --rm -v=${PWD}:/project
    ```
-2. Next, we specify what version of the image we want to run.
+2. Next, we specify what version of the image we want to use.
 We use the latest version.
    ```bash
    robojones/protoc-dart:latest
    ```